 Anterior cruciate ligament mucoid degeneration

-Features consistent with mucoid degeneration of the ACL.
+Anterior cruciate ligament (ACL) mucoid degeneration, along with tears and anterior cruciate ligament ganglion cysts, is a relatively common cause of increased signal within the anterior cruciate ligament (ACL).
 The appearance can mimic acute or chronic interstitial partial tears of the ACL.
-However, in the case of mucoid degeneration secondary signs of ACL injury are usually absent.
-Secondary signs include bone bruising, anterior subluxation of the tibia and other ligamentous injuries.
+However, in the case of mucoid degeneration secondary signs of an ACL injury are usually absent.
+Secondary signs include bone bruising, meniscal tears, anterior subluxation of the tibia and other ligamentous injuries.

 ACL mucoid degeneration is present on ~10% (range 9-12%) of 3 T MRI examinations and 2% of 1.5 T MRI examinations 6.

 Typically patients present with knee pain or restricted movement, although often other potential causes for the patient's symptoms are found.